syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 ## Change the header hover color

-Change the color of the header highlighting on hovering by using the [headerHoverColor]( https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/headerHoverColor.html) property.
+Change the color of the header on hovering by using the [headerHoverColor]( https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/headerHoverColor.html) property.

 {% tabs %}
 {% highlight Dart %}